TabeaHeckenthaler/FinalProject/README.md

 In the following, I describe more of the details of my project.

 ## Piano-mover's Problem
 I study the solution of piano-mover's type mazes.
+The [specific maze]() we constructed consists of a T shaped object in a rectangular maze with 2 exit slits.
 These mazes consist of static boundaries, through which an extended object has to be maneuvered in 2 dimensions.
 The object has 3 degrees of freedom (2 spacial coordinates, x and y, and orientation of its own body axis, theta).
-These 3 degrees of freedom span a 3 dimensional space, where every pixel in space represents a configuration of the object in the maze.
+These 3 degrees of freedom span a 3 dimensional [space](), where every pixel in space represents a configuration of the object in the maze.
 These configurations are either 'possible' (collision free) or 'impossible' (colliding) maze configurations.
 Every solution of the maze, can be represented by a continuous line in the 'possible' configuration space.